GLOBAL ECONOMY-Service sectors strengthen globally, but slow in U.S.

 The BoE was forced to revamp its guidance last month a mere six months after it tied monetary policy to joblessness after unemployment fell to within a whisker of its 7 percent target.

-“For the Bank of England, increasing evidence of a tightening labor market will further heat up the debate about when to start withdrawing monetary stimulus,” said Christian Schulz, senior economist at Berenberg bank.
+“For the Bank of England, increasing evidence of a tightening labour market will further heat up the debate about when to start withdrawing monetary stimulus,” said Christian Schulz, senior economist at Berenberg bank.